MaciekTalaska/dpgex/README.md

 ## Installation

-**Note*:** this package is not ready yet, and is not available on hex.
+**Note:** this package is not ready yet, and is not available on hex.
 Same is with the docs...

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `dpgex` to your list of dependencies in `mix.exs`: